theNewDynamic/oregonsadventurecoast.com/content/sitepages/tribal-heritage-the-confederated-tribes-of-the-coos-lower-umpqua-and-siuslaw-indians.md

 ### When the tide is low, the table is set!

 The abundant streams, rivers, lakes and estuaries are the centerpiece of all life for our communities.
 Here we fish, gather shellfish, hunt ducks, elk and deer, and harvest native plants for food, shelter, medicine and basket materials.
-The protection of our water is critical as it supports brought an abundance of fresh, nutritious food and materials and a diverse ecology here.
+The protection of our water is critical as it brought an abundance of fresh, nutritious food and materials and a diverse ecology here.

 {{< spacer 25 >}}